UPPMAX/HPC-python/docs/day2/use_isolated_environments.md

 conda| conda/forge     | Yes        | No

-.. admonition:: Other tools perhaps covered in the future
+:::{admonition} Other tools perhaps covered in the future
    :class: dropdown

    - `pixi <https://pixi.sh/latest/>`_: package management tool for developers